 With just five weeks to go until the General Data Protection Regulation comes into effect, there’s a lot that marketers need to consider.
-Everything from validating email contacts, to updating privacy notice and opt-in forms remains a part of the new EU law, aimed to protect data and privacy for all individuals within the European Union.
+Validating email contacts to updating privacy notice and opt-in forms remain a part of the new EU law.
+This is aimed to protect data and privacy for all individuals within the European Union.

-In this first part of a series on interactive content and GDPR, you’ll get a snapshot of how GDPR changes will affect marketers, and how to prepare for what is considered to be one of the most significant changes to the regulatory landscape of data privacy.
+In this first part of a series on interactive content and GDPR, see how the GDPR changes will affect marketers.
+Also, learn what tips marketers need to prepare themselves for what may be one of the most significant changes to the regulatory landscape of data privacy.

 Why is the GDPR presented now?

-It’s no secret that personal data has become one of the most valuable commodity in the world.
+It’s no secret that personal data has become one of the most valuable commodities in the world.

-In a changed digital landscape data is no longer collected only and directly from individuals through a form.
-Instead, data is increasingly collected through other means, such as tracking people’s behaviour online, by combining data from various locations, and through algorithms to analyse a variety of data such as social media, location data, and records of purchases.
+In a changing digital landscape, companies don’t just collect data directly from a form.
+Instead, they are increasingly collecting it through other means.
+This could be tracking people’s behavior online or by combining data from various locations.
+It could also be through algorithms to analyze a variety of data such as social media, location data, and records of purchases.

-Users are therefore vulnerable to misuse and are demanding to know what happens to their data in the hands of companies.
+Users are therefore vulnerable to misuse, while others demand to know what happens to their data in the hands of companies.

-Where is the data stored, who has access to it, and what’s the purpose of keeping it?
+Where do companies store data?
+Who has access to it, and what’s the purpose of keeping it?
 These are all factors included in the new and substantial EU legislation.
-Now companies must ensure transparency and honesty when handling personal data, if they fail to comply, they’ll be held accountable through hefty fines.
+Now companies must ensure transparency and honesty when handling personal data.
+If companies fail to comply, they’ll be held accountable through hefty fines.

-The purpose of the legislation is to give users the power to control the digital footprints they leave behind better than before.
+The purpose of the legislation is to give users the power to control the digital footprints they leave behind.

 What is the GDPR?